Arjun-Arora/CS348B_project/README.md

 2. Liu, Pengju, et al. "Multi-level wavelet-CNN for image restoration."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition Workshops.
 2018.

 3. Scenes for pbrt-v3: https://pbrt.org/scenes-v3.html

+4. The implementation of the pure wavelet layer can be found here: https://github.com/fbcotter/pytorch_wavelets